Photon-photon interactions in Rydberg-atom arrays

 We consider a two dimensional regular array of closely spaced atoms at positions ${\bf r}_j$, as illustrated in Fig.\ref{fig1}(a).
 A weak probe field with an amplitude $\mathcal{E}$ drives the transition between the ground state $|g\rangle$ and an intermediate state $|e\rangle$ at a frequency detuning $\Delta$, while a high-lying Rydberg state $|s\rangle$ is excited by an additional control field with a Rabi frequency $\Omega$ [Fig.\ref{fig1}(d)].
+Throughout this article, we consider driving on two-photon resonance, leaving only a finite single-photon detuning $\Delta$.
 The combined action of both light fields leads to two distinct types of atomic interactions that act on vastly different length scales.

 First, the Rydberg atoms feature van der Waals interactions that can be sufficiently strong to block the excitation of multiple Rydberg $|s\rangle$-states within distances of several micrometers \cite{Jaksch2000PRL,Lukin2001PRL}.
 This Rydberg blockade has been explored for a range of applications \cite{Saffman2010RMP,Adams2019JPB}.
 In particular, it has already been demonstrated in dense atomic lattices \cite{Zeiher2015}, with an excitation blockade over distances of more than $\sim10$ sites.
 We focus here on configurations in which the entire atomic array is covered by the blockade radius, and quantum states with more than a single Rydberg excitation are blocked by the strong atomic interaction [see Fig.\ref{fig1}(c)].
+This full blockade regime is described efficiently within a truncated Hilbert space that contains only many-body states of the array with not more than a single Rydberg-excitations, while retaining states with multiple low-lying $|e\rangle$-excitations.

 Second, a small lattice constant $a\sim\lambda$, on the order of the $|g\rangle-|e\rangle$ transition wavelength $\lambda$, entails strong dipole-dipole interactions that arise from near-resonant photon exchange on the probe transition \cite{James93,Dung2002PRA,Garcia2017PRA}, which leads to coherent exchange of atomic $|e\rangle$-excitations across the atomic array.
 This results in a collective optical response that can greatly suppress photon scattering and generate near-perfect coherent coupling to the single transverse mode of the incident field.
 One can find superradiant as well as subradiant states of a single de-localized $|e\rangle$-excitation, whose collective emission rate $\Gamma_c$ is respectively enhanced or suppressed relative to the single-atom decay rate $\Gamma$~\cite{Zoubi2011PRA,Sutherland2016PRA,Facchinetti2016PRL,Bettles2015PRA,Guimond2019PRL,Zhang2019PRL,Orioli2019PRL}.
 For large extended arrays, the resulting collective level shift \cite{Glicenstein2020}, $\Delta_c$ of the $|g\rangle-|e\rangle$ transition marks the spectral position of reflection resonances at which an incoming photon is reflected perfectly~\cite{Bettles2016PRL,Shahmoon2017PRL}, without scattering into other transverse modes.